 Scott Bibaud has served as our president, chief executive officer and a director since October 2015.
-Mr. Bibaud has been active in the semiconductor industry for over twenty years.
-From June 2012 to August 2015, he was senior vice president and general manager of Altera's Communications and Broadcast Division.
-Prior to that, he was executive vice president and general manager of the mobile platforms group at Broadcom from June 2000 to May 2011.
+Mr. Bibaud has been active in the semiconductor industry for over twenty-five years.
+Prior to joining Atomera, Mr. Bibaud was an executive-in-residence at Foundation Capital, a venture capital firm where he was active in portfolio semiconductor companies and evaluating potential new investments.
+From June 2012 to August 2014, he was senior vice president and general manager of Altera's Communications and Broadcast Division.
+From June 2000 to May 2011, he was at Broadcom as executive vice president and general manager of the mobile platforms group.
 Mr. Bibaud received a B.S. degree in electrical engineering from Rensselaer Polytechnic Institute and an MBA from Harvard Business School.

-Mr. Bibaud has extensive experience in and knowledge of the semiconductor industry.
+Mr. Bibaud has extensive experience in and knowledge of the semiconductor industry as an executive officer of publicly-traded semiconductor companies.
 As a result of these and other professional experiences, our Board has concluded that Mr. Bibaud is qualified to serve as a director.